 - Antibiotics may cause Clostridium difficile colitis.

-- Bloody diarrhoea should arouse suspicion of bacterial infection.
-Bloody diarrhoea in children, when due to acute enteric infection, is usually caused by either Campylobacter spp. (mainly C. jejuni), where bloody diarrhoea may be present in up to 29% of cases, and E. coli O157 infections where bloody diarrhoea may be present in up to 90% of cases.
+- Bloody diarrhoea is usually caused by either Campylobacter spp. (mainly Campylobacter jejuni), where bloody diarrhoea may be present in up to 29% of cases, and E. coli O157 infections, where bloody diarrhoea may be present in up to 90% of cases.
 However, the possibility of Ebola should be borne in mind due to spread outside Africa.
 The Department of Health's advice is that the risk of contracting Ebola in the UK is currently low.
 Ebola virus typically causes fever (greater than 38.6°C), severe headache, muscle pain, weakness, diarrhoea, vomiting, abdominal pain, lack of appetite and unexplained bleeding or bruising.

-- Always consider other possible diagnoses - eg, other causes of fever, and always reassess the diagnosis if vomiting or diarrhoea become prolonged.
+- Always consider other possible diagnoses (eg, other causes of fever) and always reassess the diagnosis if vomiting or diarrhoea becomes prolonged.
 See also separate article Ill and Feverish Child

 - Always perform an abdominal examination (including any areas of tenderness, any masses, distension and bowel sounds).
 Record findings, even if negative.
 Always repeat a thorough examination if the situation changes or doesn't settle as expected.